ONSdigital/eq-google-slides-to-schema/README.md

 You will need to store the 'client_secret.json' in the same directory as this project. **DO NOT PUSH THIS TO GITHUB**.

 ## Usage
 For help using:
 ```
 ./convert.py --help
 ```

 Example with the id of a Google Slides presentation to convert and output file:
 ```
-./convert.py --presentation_id=[...] --out=survey.json
+python convert.py --presentation_id=[...] --out=survey.json
 ```

 You will need to authorise the project to access Google Slides with